 Similar to above, proper scapula placement is needed to maintain injury-free exercise.
 If not, the other muscles will have to overcompensate which results in improper biomechanics and overuse.
 Overuse injuries to both the shoulder AND elbow have been found to originate from deficient scapula musculature strength.

 The Best Exercises To Build Strong Rhomboids

 The good thing is that strengthening the rhomboids is easy.
 Remember, while very important, the rhomboids are fairly simple muscles.
 Their primary job is to retract the scapula and provide a good base.

 To get a better idea of this movement, do this little exercise.
 Stand up tall with your shoulders straight.
 Now, try to squeeze your scapula together.
 That’s it.
 That’s the primary job of the scapula.

 1) Band Pull Aparts

 Band pull aparts may be the best exercise that trainees can add into their daily habits to strengthen their rhomboids and improve their posture.
 They are a fairly simplistic exercise and are often used during a warm-up to activate the rhomboids.
-However, if you want to make a real difference, treat them as a stand alone exercise for rehabilitation.
+However, if you want to make a real difference, treat them as a stand-alone exercise for rehabilitation.
 Even if you’re not injured, your posture is still messed up and needs to be fixed.
 A common practice is to knock 50-100 out every single day.
-This is great exercise to do first thing in the morning to get the blood flowing.
+This is a great exercise to do first thing in the morning to get the blood flowing.